Start a project with MRI

 The MRI Security training is free of charge.

-Operator training: the users that want to become operators need to pass a specific training.
+Operator training: users who want to become operators must complete specific training.

 The costs of the MRI operator training are (before taxes):